apache/skywalking/docs/en/swip/SWIP-3.md

 ## General usage docs

-This feature is out of box.
+This feature is out of the box.